kashi618/Atlas-of-Thoughts/College/Modules/Operating Systems/Unsorted Notes/CPU Scheduling.md

 ## Types of Scheduling
 **Non pre-emptive**
-This is when a processes runs to completion
+This is when a processes runs to completion, with no interruption.
+It runs with no disturbances.
 (very rare in modern operating systems)

 **Pre-emptive Scheduling**
-A process may be temporarily halted in order for another process to run The halted process goes to a ready state
+A process may be temporarily halted in order for another process to run.
+How and when it gets temporarily halted depends on the cpu algorithm [link]
+The halted process goes to a ready state
 - A processes is only assigned to the cpu for a certain time period.
 After, it is sent back to the queue